 Ventoy Multiboot Bootable USB Maker Tool

-Ventoy is another excellent Multiboot USB boot maker software tool that can be used to copy, boot and run multiple ISO files from USB.
-Functionality is intuitive and relatively straight forward.
-Simply use the GUI utility to format and prepare your flash drive, and then just drag and drop your chosen ISO files onto the drive.
-Each ISO is directly copied and added to a boot menu for you to select from during startup, resulting in a multisystem bootable USB.
+Ventoy is another excellent open source media creation tool for creating a Multiboot USB drive, allowing you to copy, boot, and run multiple ISO files from one USB device.
+Its intuitive functionality makes it straightforward to use.
+To get started, simply format and prepare your flash drive using the GUI utility, then just drag and drop your ISO files onto the prepared drive.
+Each ISO is automatically added to the boot menu, creating a multisystem bootable USB.

-Much like the YUMI exFAT bootable USB maker, (which currently uses the VTOY bootloader), this is also Open Source software.
-Anyone is welcome to dig in to see how it works, submit improvements, use it in their project, or branch from it.
-It supports both legacy BIOS and UEFI boot options, and also works with UEFI secure boot while retaining an exFAT filesystem for storage.
+Much like the YUMI exFAT Bootable USB Media Creation Tool, (which currently uses the VTOY bootloader), this is also Open Source software.
+Meaning anyone is welcome to dig in to see how it works, submit improvements, or branch from it and use it in their own projects.
+The bootable USB software utility supports both legacy BIOS and UEFI boot options, and also works with UEFI secure boot while retaining an exFAT filesystem for storage.

 How does Ventoy work?